 One thing I realized when they were playing, is that the singer was performing like he was in front of 3000 people in a huge venue.
 And when I turned around, we were barely even 15 in the room.

-This made me understand that as a spectator, the show feels huge (only?) if the band make you feel like it is huge.
-Before that, I thought (especially as someone alone) that it would be "showing off" to play as if I was in a stadium.
-But it turns out that it doesn't matter...
-I will focus into doing that in the future.
+This made me understand that as a spectator, the show feels huge when the band makes you feel like it is huge.
+Before that, I thought that it would be "showing off" to play as if I was in a stadium, that it would feel out of place, awkward...
+Especially as someone alone.
+It turns out that it doesn't matter...
+I will focus on doing that in the future.

 I played for 45 minutes.
 I'm wouldn't say that I am entirely satisfied with the performance...
 Longer sets are especially about endurance, so I didn't want to lose my voice halfway through.
-Though, I didn't push it enough, and the same thing with the movements.
+Though, I didn't push it enough, same with the movements.

 I tried moving a lot in the beginning, but the carpet under the drums started slipping and there wasn't that much space on the stage with all the pedals.
 So I decided to focus on head movement instead.
 Still, I feel like I could have given more energy, like I did at Ray's Bar.